devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/ssh-keygen-utility.md

 mkdir -p ~/.ssh
 # Afterwards, you can create or append the ~/.ssh/authorized_keys file by typing
 echo public_key_string >> ~/.ssh/authorized_keys
+# If you’re using the root account to set up keys for a user account, it’s also important that the ~/.ssh directory belongs to the user and not to root:
+chown -R sammy:sammy ~/.ssh #

 ``````